Center for Healthy Children

 Obesity results from too many calories and not enough movement.
 Center for Healthy Children looks to provide solutions to this problem for kids with its free after school program.
 Through weekly exercise and nutrition classes, this 12 week program, offered in both the spring and fall as well as a shorter six week program in the summer, provides a needed outlet to equip kids with the skills to overcome obesity.

 Children must be between 8 to 12 years of age to participate.
-Any teenagers interested in an exercise program should email William Oliver at Will.OliverIII@BMHCC.org and inquire about the Center for Healthy Teens.
+Anyone interested in the exercise program should email Anna Gage at anna.gage@BMHCC.org.

 Center for Healthy Children is one of the six programs of the NEA Baptist Charitable Foundation and is funded through memorials, honorariums, and generous gifts from the community and NEA Baptist employees.